Hygeberht: Council of Chelsea

 Two different versions of the Anglo-Saxon Chronicle record the proceedings of the council.
 The Peterborough Manuscript (Version E) of the Chronicle records the council under the year 785, although the events took place in 787, and states that "here there was a contentious synod at Chelsea and Archbishop Jænberht relinquished some part of his bishopric, and Hygeberht was chosen by King Offa, and Ecgfrith consecrated as king."
 The Canterbury Manuscript (Version F) has the council under 785 also, and describes the council as "a full synod sat at Chelsey" but otherwise relates much the same events.
 The historian Nicholas Brooks sees the coupling of the elevation of Lichfield with the consecration of Ecgfrith, who was Offa's son, as significant.
 He argues that Offa desired to have Ecgfrith consecrated as his successor during Offa's lifetime, but was unable to get Jænberht to agree, and this was another factor in the creation of Lichfield as an archbishopric.
 Hygeberht consecrated Ecgfrith after Hygeberht's elevation to archiepiscopal status.

-Offa vowed at the council to donate 365 mancuses each year to the papacy, to provide for poor people in Rome and to provide lights for St. Peter's Basilica, stated to be a thanks-offering for his victories.
-C. J. Godfrey has argued that the donation was really in return for the papal approval of Offa's scheme to elevate the diocese of Lichfield to an archdiocese.
+Offa vowed at the council to donate 365 mancuses each year to the papacy, to provide for poor people in Rome, and to provide lights for St. Peter's Basilica, stated to be a thanks-offering for his victories.
+C. J. Godfrey has argued that the donation was intended as a return for the papal approval of Offa's scheme to elevate the diocese of Lichfield to an archdiocese.
 Whatever Offa's motivation, historians have generally seen the gift as the beginning of Peter's Pence, an annual "tax" paid to Rome by the English Church.

 Although it appears that the Council of Chelsea approved Lichfield's elevation to an archdiocese, Hygeberht, who was present, remained a bishop at its conclusion; he signed the council's report still as a bishop.
-There is no indication that he played any significant part in the council nor in the actions that led to him becoming an archbishop.
+There is no indication that he played any significant part in the council, nor in the actions that led to him becoming an archbishop.